arthurfeeney/Marley-Accel/README.md

 ## Marley Accel

-A small Linux user space mouse accel driver.
+A small Linux (user space) mouse accel driver.
 It allows for acceleration that is frame rate independent and consistent across applications and games.
-Supports Quake accel settings!
+A primary feature is that it supports the Quake accel settings!

 #### Requirements